DEMENTIA CARE THERAPIST 🡦

 • How much do your services cost?

-Therapy sessions are $175 for 50 minutes, whether in-person or virtual.
-Consultation sessions are $175 for 60 minutes via telehealth.
+Therapy sessions are $200 for 50 minutes, whether in-person or telehealth.
+Consultation sessions are $200 for 50 minutes via virtual.
 Home visits are $225 per session for local Eastside clients.
+I offer a limited number of sliding scale spots for individual therapy only, based on availability and financial need.

 • Do you offer virtual sessions?